Time is our most precious asset in work and life. According to productivity expert Oliver Burkeman, life is time management.

 If you remain on the app the entire specified time, your tree is complete, and your forest grows.
 You can also earn points that you can use to plant a real tree through Forest partners.
 Forest is great for small businesses because it is super easy to use, and it is free.
 Is it possible to cheat?
 Sure.
 You could set the timer for two hours and grow a tree while you take a nap, for example.
 But your forest would be a lie!

-Forest is a mobile-only app, but browser extensions are available for the desktop world.
+Forest is a mobile-only app, but browser extensions are available for the desktop world and forest extension don’t give you ad pop-ups so you don’t need adblocker to stop them.
 It would be better if the app turned off your alerts while the timer is running to make distractions less tempting.
 That feature may be added in the future.

 Best Time Rehab App for Small Business: RescueTime